Carbomb1/Customer_Transaction_Prediction/README.md

 # Santander Transaction Prediction
-Repository to track my progress in the Santander Customer Transaction Prediction Kaggle competition

 ## Background
 Banco Santander, S.A. is a multinational financial services company based in Spain.
 Santander wants to be able to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.
 To help achieve this they sponsored a Kaggle competition.
-This repository holds my final code used tackle this competition
+This repository holds my final code used tackle this competition.
 Kaggle competition link - https://www.kaggle.com/competitions/santander-customer-transaction-prediction/overview

 ## Results